PJWalker/daggerheart/content/Character Options/Classes/Sorcerer/Primal Origin.md

 # Specialization Feature

 ***Enchanted Aid:*** You can enhance the magic of others with your essence.
-When you Help an Ally with a Spellcast Roll, you can roll a d8 as your advantage die.
+When you Help an Ally with a Spellcast Roll, you can roll  `dice:1d8` as your advantage die.
 Once per long rest, after an ally has made a Spellcast Roll with your help, you can swap the results of their Duality Dice.

 # Mastery Feature